Dustin FEneley - writer / director / producer

 Alix Whittaker is one of New Zealand’s most prolific music video producers; her favourite clip to date is Glare for Sheep, Dog & Wolf (directed by THUNDERLIPS) which earned a Vimeo Staff Pick, Best Music Video 2014 at Show Me Shorts Film Festival, Best Abstract Video at Vision Feast 2015, and a nomination for Best Alternative Video at the UK Music Video Awards.

-Outside of her work in music videos, Alix has produced a handful of short films which have played at festivals such as AFI Fest, Montreal Film Festival, Dallas Film Festival, New Zealand International Film Festival, and Show Me Shorts.
-She was the Production Manager on David Blyth’s feature film Ghost Bride, Co-Producer on Tim van Dammen’s sophomore feature Mega Time Squad, and the Producer Intern on Taika Waititi’s Hunt For The Wilderpeople, and Associate Producer on Dustin Feneley's debut feature Stray.
+Outside of her work in music videos, Alix has produced a handful of short films which have played at festivals such as AFI Fest, Montreal Film Festival, Dallas Film Festival, New Zealand International Film Festival and Show Me Shorts.
+She was Production Manager on David Blyth’s feature film Ghost Bride, Co-Producer on Tim van Dammen’s sophomore feature Mega Time Squad, Producer Intern on Taika Waititi’s Hunt For The Wilderpeople, and Associate Producer on Dustin Feneley's debut feature Stray.